MurderAxolotl/itchable-launcher-v2/readme.md

 - Pillow
 - requests

-This project is mostly for Linux systems, but has partial Windows support.
-Some features may be broken, though!
+This project is for Linux systems.
+Good luck getting it to work on Windows :)